statechannels/statechannels/packages/nitro-protocol/docs/forcemove-and-nitro/force-move.md

 title: ForceMove.sol
 ---

 ForceMove is a state channel execution framework.
-It
+It:

-1. Specifies a programmable state format and state transition rules
+1. Specifies a programmable state format and state transition rules;
-2. Specifies a format for the data stored on chain against each channel
+2. Specifies a format for the data stored on chain against each channel;
-3. Enables disputes to be raised and adjudicated.
+3. Enables disputes to be raised and adjudicated;
 4. Allows for a final **outcome** to be registered against a unique `channelId`.

 This page documents our reference implementation in `ForceMove.sol`: please also see the [API](../natspec/ForceMove).